Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Problem Setup Preliminaries

-with $\gls{xi}_k$ and $\glsd{xid}_{T-\gls{Tf}+1} = \left\{\gls{xid}_i\right\}_{i=1}^{T-\gls{Tf}+1}$ according to \eqref{eq:extstate}. \end{lemma} Equivalent versions of Lemma~\ref{lem:extfundamental} were exploited in recent works for stochastic DPC, such as in \cite{kerz2023datadriven} for state-feedback tube-based predictive control, and in \cite{pan2023data} for output-feedback predictive control based on polynomial chaos expansion.
-In general, Lemma~\ref{lem:extfundamental} allows for the formulation of a data-driven OCP where \eqref{eq:extfundlemm_reform} replaces the prediction model and $\bm{\alpha}$ acts as a decision variable, implicitly determining input and output trajectories.
-However, crucially, the system representation \eqref{eq:extfundlemm_reform} relies on the availability of disturbance data $\glsd{dd}_{T}$.
-If no measurement of the disturbance trajectory is available, e.g., due to lack of appropriate sensors, $\glsd{dd}_{T}$ may be estimated from inputs and outputs \cite{pan2021stochastic}.
-However, if the estimates are not exact, the guarantees of Lemma~\ref{lem:extfundamental} are lost: the right hand side of \eqref{eq:extfundlemm_reform} might produce trajectories that are not realizable by the system.
+Crucially, the system representation \eqref{eq:extfundlemm_reform} relies on the availability of disturbance data $\glsd{dd}_{T}$.
+Equivalent versions of Lemma~\ref{lem:extfundamental} are exploited in recent works for stochastic DPC, e.g., \cite{pan2023data,kerz2023datadriven}, where ${\glsd{dd}_{T}}$ is assumed to be known.
+In this work, ${\glsd{dd}_{T}}$ is unknown as only input-output data is available (Assumption~\ref{assum:trajData}).
+In such a case, $\glsd{dd}_{T}$ may be estimated from inputs and outputs \cite{pan2021stochastic}.
+However, if the estimates are not exact, the guarantees of Lemma~\ref{lem:extfundamental} are lost: the right-hand side of \eqref{eq:extfundlemm_reform} might produce trajectories that are not realizable by the system.
+In the next section, we address the issue of unknown disturbance data $\glsd{dd}_{T}$ by presenting an explicit parameterization considering consistency with the given input-output data and system class~\eqref{eq:system}.